-Mayor Bill de Blasio, like Michael Bloomberg, gives roughly the same appearance of being open-minded about transit investments as our Mike Bloomberg, our previous mayor.
-But unlike Mayor Mike, a multi-billionaire whose fortune increased by some $10 billion during his time in ofice, de Blasio certainly doesn't feel the need for maintaining a propaganda front by actually rubbing shoulders with "everyday New Yorkers" via an occasional subway ride.
-Unfortunately, Mayor de Blasio is just as tight-lipped about the longstanding 42nd Street LRT proposal.
-Worse, he signed off, in spring 2015, on a rezoning around Grand Central Terminal which will allow for shoehorning in a series of supersize skyscrapers that will dramatically worsen an already desperately crowded streetscape and subway system.
+The Mayoral Factor: Mayor Bill de Blasio, unlike his predecessor Michael Bloomberg, who was always stonefaced about trolleys anywhere in NYC, has given voice to other-borough streetcar proposals, usually tied in to real estate interests or as a goad for campaign contributions.
+Also unlike Mayor Mike, a multi-billionaire whose fortune increased by some $10 billion during his time in ofice, de Blasio doesn't feel the need to maintain a propaganda front by actually rubbing shoulders with so-called "everyday New Yorkers" via an occasional subway ride.
+As for the longstanding 42nd Street LRT proposal, de Blasio is not just stonefaced but truly granitic.
+Even worse, he signed off, in spring 2015, on a rezoning around Grand Central Terminal which greenlighted the shoehorning in of a series of supersize skyscrapers that will dramatically worsen an already desperately crowded streetscape and subway system.

-The New York Streetcar News was an eight-page newsletter published by the Committee for Better Transit six issues per year during 1994, 1995 and 1996, and quarterly in 1997.
+About the Streetcar News: The New York Streetcar News was an eight-page newsletter produced by volunteers, and published by the Committee for Better Transit.
+There were six issues per year during 1994, 1995 and 1996, and it went quarterly for all of 1997.
 It has been in suspension since then.
 Most back issues are still available -- email George Haikalis [or speak to him at an AFNY monthly meeting] for details.

 Trolleys on 42nd Street: